-The $30 Gruv Gear HD FretWraps comes in a pack of three and does the same job as the $100 MAB String Dampener at less than a third the cost and you won’t ruin your image with a scrunchy.
+A $10 Gruv Gear FretWrap does the same job as the $100 MAB String Dampener at a fraction of the cost and you won’t ruin your image with a scrunchy.

 Lesson: always look for alternatives.
 A $1 scrunchy really can achieve the same job as the $100 MAB String Dampener.
 Put your money towards gear that will make a difference, don’t waste it on an overpriced scrunchy.

 Ready for the ultimate practice tool?
 Ready to find out how you can develop speed and control like Zakk Wylde?
 Then this $60-100 fretboard shaped block is what you need!